carlosivanr/hugo_website/content/guides/logistic-regression/2021-10-17-logistic-regression/index.en.markdown

 ### Model the data with one predictor variable
-For our first logistic regression model, we will attempt to predict Cured from Intervention.
-Instead of using the `lm()` function as in the linear regression, we will use the `glm()` function.
-For logistic regression, we will need to set the  `family = binomial()` argument, and then specify the data.
+For our first logistic regression model, we will attempt to predict Cured from Intervention only.
+For a logistic regression analysis, we will use the `glm()` function, specify `binomial()` as the family argument, and then specify the data.
 Lastly, we will use the `summary()` to display the output.

 ```r
 eel_model.1 <- glm(Cured ~ Intervention, family = binomial(), data = eelData)